gpuwangge/LuminError/README.md

   <img src="https://github.com/gpuwangge/VulkanPlatform/blob/main/images/windowsLogo.png" alt="alt text" width="150" height="120">
 </p>

 # LuminError
-LuminError(R) 是一个基于 Vulkan 开发的游戏引擎项目，主要用于实时渲染、光线追踪和图形功能实验。

-引擎底层使用 Vulkan，直接处理 GPU 资源、同步、命令提交和渲染流程。相比封装程度更高的图形接口，这种方式需要处理更多细节，但也能更清楚地控制资源生命周期和渲染管线。项目支持硬件光线追踪，可用于实现阴影、反射等效果。

-目前项目包含窗口创建、键盘鼠标输入、资源加载、场景管理、图形渲染和计算渲染等基础模块。GLM 用于向量、矩阵和变换计算；stb_image 用于加载纹理；tinyobjloader 和 tinygltf 分别处理 OBJ 与 glTF/GLB 格式资源，为模型、贴图、PBR 材质和场景数据提供支持。

-SDL3 负责跨平台窗口、事件和输入处理，SDL3_ttf 用于 HUD、调试信息及游戏内文本渲染。

-LuminError(R)是一套正在逐步搭建的 Vulkan 渲染框架，它适合用来研究光线追踪、调试渲染管线、扩展材质系统，或者把一座还只有网格、灯光和日志输出的城市慢慢做出来。

-LuminError(R) is a game engine project built on Vulkan, primarily intended for real-time rendering, ray tracing, and graphics experimentation.
+LuminError is a game engine project built on Vulkan, primarily intended for real-time rendering, ray tracing, and graphics experimentation.

 At its core, the engine uses Vulkan to manage GPU resources, synchronization, command submission, and the rendering pipeline directly.
 Compared with higher-level graphics APIs, this approach requires handling more low-level details, but it also provides clearer control over resource lifetimes and rendering behavior.
 The project supports hardware ray tracing for effects such as shadows and reflections.